mihaigalos/Drivers/AVR/Software_UART/README.md

 **RAM**
 ```
-4 bytes required for stack pushes of PC during calls.
+6 bytes required for stack pushes of PC during calls and local variables.
 ```

 # License